Pre-College Summer Session

 This three-week, three-credit, fully residential program is geared toward committed art and design students who are currently in their sophomore, junior, or senior years of high school.

-Students May Choose from One of These Majors:
+Students May Choose from One of the Following Majors:

 Students learn stop motion and hand-drawn animation, and are introduced to digital tools for editing and compositing their output.
 Students will experiment with short, animated sketches and will produce a finished product.
 They will also learn skills in storyboarding and composition, while becoming savvy storytellers, using drawing or sculptures to spin tales.